haha1haka/HSAlert/README.md

 # HSAlert

-* HSAlertController is a simple Alert
+* HSAlert is a simple Alert

 <br/>